bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 - `D` removes content

+- `C` moves the content under the cursor, think of `C` for change

-- `R` renames content
+- `R` renames content, including bulk renames for marked content

 - `s` and `v` will open files in either horizontal or vertical splits

 - `r` reloads the current tree, use this to update *fern* with filesystem changes that occur outside Vim

-- 'd' toggles dot files
+- `d` toggles dot files

 - `<` and `>` will change up and down the directory hierarchy.